Murder of Rita Ellis: History

 Ellis, who grew up in Stevenage, joined the WRAF on 28 April 1967 and accomplished her basic training at RAF Spitalgate in Grantham, Lincolnshire.
 At the time of her murder, Ellis was working in the kitchens of the Princess Marys Royal Air Force Hospital catering department on the camp at RAF Halton in Buckinghamshire.

 On the night of 11 November 1967, Ellis was due to babysit for Wing Commander Roy Watson and his wife.
 Steve Tank, an RAF apprentice, and his nurse girlfriend, Liz, escorted Ellis to the front of the WRAF women's housing block at 7.25pm leaving her there, to go on their date.
 Wing Commander Watson arrived at the block at 7:40 pm to pick Ellis up, but she was not there.
 He waited for 15 minutes before leaving and coming back 10 minutes later with his wife, who could, under the RAF rules of the time, enter the all-female block.
 Ellis was not in the block.
-It was reported some time later that the police believed Ellis, described by an acquaintance as "a gentle soul", may have gotten into the perpetrators car, as she had never met Wing Commander Watson before and may have been too shy to question the driver's identity.
+It was reported some time later that the police believed Ellis, described by an acquaintance as "a gentle soul", may have gotten into the perpetrator's car, as she had never met Wing Commander Watson before and may have been too shy to question the driver's identity.

 Ellis was last seen alive at 8:00 pm on 11 November, but as there were two public functions on at the camp that night (disco and bingo), there were hundreds of civilians and military personnel on the base.

-Ellis' body was found by a dogwalker the next day, on 12 November, in Rowborough Copse, a piece of woodland on the western edge of the camp where a disused railway line used to bring supplies into the camp.
-She had been beaten, sexually assaulted, and strangled with her own underwear, an effort had been made to hide her half-naked body under foliage.
-Police did question a local scrap dealer, about the murder, but no charges were ever brought as his DNA profiling did not match.
+Ellis's body was found by a dogwalker the next day, on 12 November, in Rowborough Copse, a piece of woodland on the western edge of the camp where a disused railway line used to bring supplies into the camp.
+She had been beaten, sexually assaulted, and strangled with her own underwear.
+An effort had been made to hide her half-naked body under foliage.
+Police did question a local scrap dealer about the murder, but no charges were ever brought, as his DNA profiling did not match.